Dressing for hiking or cycling in a Scottish Winter

 The temperatures have dropped.
 The Scottish Highlands are shrouded under their winter cloak.
-For some of us, it will be enough to admire it from a distance, but for the rest of us, we can't stop ourselves from getting up close to experience it.
+For some of us, it will be enough to admire it from a distance, but for the rest of us, well, we just can't stop ourselves from getting out to experience it.

 In the heart of Scottish winter, the Highlands rise, Bare and bleak, under icy skies.
 Snow blankets the craggy peaks so high, While cold winds through the glens do sigh.

-Here are 3 off-the-peg strategies curated for a Scottish winter mountain day.
-Feel free to mix and match, after all like a snowflake, no one winter adventure is the same.
+Here are three off-the-peg strategies curated for a Scottish winter mountain day.
+Feel free to mix and match.
+Like a snowflake, no two winter adventures are the same.

 The Gnarly One